ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 Now make a subdirectory inside analyses for each run you do.
 That is, you might have multiple run with different parameters

-I am giving my subdir the name of a few paramaters which I might modify in the future.
+I am naming my subdirs with a few paramaters which I know I might modify in the future.
 This way I can recognize individual runs immediately.

 Make a subdir for my run and copy the run script there: